Is moisture-prone areas Flooring Ideal for Kitchens?

 • Scratches and Maintenance: Engineered wood may show signs of wear and scratches, especially in a high-use kitchen.
 While it can be refinished, the number of times is limited compared to solid wood, which may be a consideration if you want your floor to look new over the long term.

-• Cost Considerations: Engineered wood flooring can be more affordable than solid hardwood but is often more expensive than options like laminate or luxury vinyl tile.
+• Cost Considerations: can be more affordable than solid hardwood but is often more expensive than options like laminate or luxury vinyl tile.
 For homeowners on a budget, this can be a deciding factor.

 Key Considerations for Engineered Hardwood Flooring in Kitchens